 Not really… and the reasons are two-fold.

-- Gluconeogenesis is DEMAND, not supply driven.
+- Gluconeogenesis is DEMAND, not supply-driven.

 This means that the body will use the glycerol liberated from fatty acids during the breakdown of fat for fuel, to create glucose which is required in the body to fuel certain cells that can’t use fat or ketones (like red blood cells).
-If there is additional requirement, the body will convert amino acids to glucose as required.
+If there is an additional requirement, the body will convert amino acids to glucose as required.

-- The old-style keto diets had to be extremely low in protein to allow very high blood ketone levels to reduce frequency and severity of seizures in children with epilepsy.
+- The old-style keto diets had to be extremely low in protein to allow very high blood ketone levels to reduce the frequency and severity of seizures in children with epilepsy.

 To most effectively reduce seizures, a high blood ketone level of around 2-3 mmol/L + is preferred.
-(1) However, nutritional ketosis for most athletes and people in the mainstream, doesn’t need to be sustained at this high level and ketosis is now defined as anything above 0.5 mmol/L of BOHB.
+(1) However, nutritional ketosis for most athletes and people in the mainstream doesn’t need to be sustained at this high level and ketosis is now defined as anything above 0.5 mmol/L of BOHB.
 (2-6) Protein has an insulin response, and this does reduce ketosis (albeit slightly) and so, to create larger amounts of ketones in these early diets, protein was restricted.
 With lower demand for ketones in modern keto-diets not for epilepsy, protein can be increased without affecting the ability to get into and sustain ketosis.

-So, a high protein intake can result in higher insulin levels and excess amino acids from protein can be converted to glucose, but this has only a small effect on ketogenesis.
+So, high protein intake can result in higher insulin levels and excess amino acids from protein can be converted to glucose, but this has only a small effect on ketogenesis.
 Nowadays, we can also enhance ketone body production with MCT oil (allowing ketosis with higher intakes of both protein and carbohydrate) and directly ‘boost’ ketone levels with exogenous ketone supplements, when required.

 Higher-protein, low-carb diets

 High-protein, low-carbohydrate diets have actually been studied quite extensively for weight-loss and improving body composition.
-They typically perform better than high-carbohydrate calorie restricted diets (no surprise there) and have been used to enhance weight-loss with greater loss of body-fat, and reduced loss of muscle along with improved blood markers of health.
+They typically perform better than high-carbohydrate calorie-restricted diets (no surprise there) and have been used to enhance weight-loss with greater loss of body-fat, and reduced loss of muscle along with improved blood markers of health.
 (7-11)